hyrumvanslyke/capstone-example/README.md

 # capstone-example

-This was an example of a very baseline capstone that would pass the requirements provided by devmountain
+This was an example of a very baseline capstone that would pass the requirements provided by devmountain.